 Shortly after that the Approver will get an email with some instructions and a notification that a deployment is needing their attention.

 Once the Approver clicks on the “Approve or Reject the request now” link in the email, they will be taken to the vRealize Automation login screen then sent to the Deployment Approve/Reject screen.
-There the approver can review the Request Details and then click “Approve” or “Reject” with comments.
+The approver can then review the Request Details and then click “Approve” or “Reject” with comments.
 The approver can also see information about the request via the Policy Details, Resource Details and Input Details tabs.